 Under no circumstances should a votive ever be lit in it’s display packaging.
 Always remove and place in a suitable holder or container and place on a heat resistant plate or surface.

-Only use tea light in holders and warming stoves with sufficient ventilation
+Only use tea light in holders and wax warmers that have sufficient ventilation

 Insufficient ventilation can cause the tealight to flare up.